benbaggs46/SYSC3110_RISK/README.md

 At any time, a help menu may be opened using the HELP button.

+At any time, the game may be saved using the SAVE GAME button.

-The player may start a new game or close the application at any time using the NEW GAME and QUIT buttons respectively.
+The player may start or continue a new game or close the application at any time using the NEW GAME, LOAD GAME and QUIT buttons respectively.

+Human players will be notified when their turn begins.

 During any placement, retraction, attack, or fortification, the player will be propmted to enter any additional directions via dialog boxes when applicable.